PaulGreer1/TheGardenersWeb/README.md

 The Registrar also stores the event request data taken from the event object.
 These event data are passed to the event handlers as they are being executed by the notify() method.

 #### 5. Create the Controller object
 The Controller class defines the event handler methods which are registered for UI events.
-Event handlers are implementations of the EventHandler interface, which is defined in the same file as the Controller class.
+The event handlers themselves are implementations of the EventHandler interface, which is defined in the same file as the Controller class.

 #### 6. Registering event handlers for events
 The 'event-registration-callback' mechanism is a simple but powerful software design pattern in computer science.
 The Registrar requires no manual updates in order to add handlers to its list of callback methods.
 Event handlers are registered for event notifications by calling the Registrar's add() method, and deregistered by calling the Registrar's delete() method.
 All this is done without the Registrar needing to know anything at all about the event handlers which utilise its services.